FoxAhead/Civ2-UI-Additions/README.md

 18. Don't break unit movement on ZOC (zone of control).
 If unit has 'Go To' order, it doesn't stop when entering ZOC.
 Of course, the ZOC rule still applies.
 Originally, this behavior was applied only for role 7 units (Caravan, Freight).
 Be careful with this option, the unit will only stop when it breaks the ZOC rule or runs out of movement points.
 That is, for example, a unit directed at an enemy city will continuously try to enter it, attacking the defenders.
 Or attack an enemy unit suddenly emerging from the fog of war.

-19. Reset units Wait flag after activating.
+19. Tweak units rotation algorithm.
 Originally, units ordered with 'Wait' command receives special Wait flag; when switching to the next unit, it is searched for as the closest one without a Wait flag; if nothing is found, then all these flags are cleared and searched again.
-With this option, all Wait flags are immediately cleared when a unit is manually activated, which should build a more convenient sequence for switching to nearby units.
+With this option, when manually activating an unit it clears the flag for all units of this stack, and vice versa sets it for all the rest.
+Also store activation position for later switching to nearby units.
+All this should build alternative convenient sequence for units rotation.

 20. Reset MoveIteration before start moving to prevent wrong warning.
 This fixes the incorrect 'Long Unit Move' warning that was caused by a non-resetting movement counter.